Tony Robinson

 Tony Robinson investigates the case of Helen Duncan, the last person in Britain to be jailed as a witch.
 It was before D-Day and she was predicting the invasion.
 She was tried as a witch during World War II.
 Duncan was uncannily accurate in her predictions during World War II.
 She was a threat to British National Security.
 MI-5 got involved with her case.
 Was she talking with the spirits of the dead soldiers? *Highly recommended for research purposes.*

-When the British were Terrified of Witches - YouTube (46:57)
+When the British Were Terrified of Witches - YouTube (46:57)

 In Gods and Monsters, Tony Robinson explores “When the British were Terrified of Witches.”
 Tony explores the history of witchcraft and witch trials in Britain.
 He explores how the beliefs were brought into the British Isles and how it transformed British Society.
 How did they tell that people were witches?
 Who made people witches?
 Why was there a belief in witches? *Recommended for research purposes.*